 The ability of Golconda to sustain or increase its present levels of gold production is dependent in part on the success of its projects.
 Risks and unknowns inherent in all projects include: the accuracy of reserve estimates; metallurgical recoveries; capital and operating costs of such projects; and the future prices of the relevant minerals.
-Projects have no operating history upon which to base estimates of future cash flow.
 The capital expenditures and time required to develop new mines or other projects are considerable and changes in costs or construction schedules can affect project economics.
 It is not unusual in the mining industry for new mining operations to experience unexpected problems during the start-up phase, resulting in delays and requiring more capital than anticipated.
 Actual costs and economic returns may differ materially from the Company's estimates or the Company could fail to obtain the governmental approvals necessary for the operation of a project, in which case, the project may not proceed, either on its original timing, or at all.